jeju5/management/cs/aws/aws_developer.md

   * exception that dynamodb table throws when requests exceed your provision configuration.
   * if you use AWS SDK, it will automatically retry when exception is thrown.
 * AWS Exponential back off
-  * AWS uses exponentialBackOff.
+  * AWS SDK has exponentialBackOff.
 This means when request fails AWS retries with progressively longer waits.
   * ExponentialBackOff is not limited to dynamoDB.
-It is a common feature of AWS SDK.
+It is AWS SDK feature.
   * it is simply a retry logic.
 AWS will automatically retry if something errors out, exponentially increasing the wait time.
+  * you will have to configure it to use it.
 * BatchGetItem vs GetItem
   * GetItem returns a single item
   * BatchGetItem returns a set of items